 Route to Market Strategy (or Trade Marketing & Distribution Strategy, or Sales Execution Strategy or whatever name is used), provides a roadmap to get your products, from your factory or warehouse to your customers, distributors and/or end-users, in the most efficient and effective manner, with the aim of growing sales while satisfying customers.

-Our 20 Steps to Route to Market Excellence methodology was developed by Ross Marié, a 20 veteran of sales, trade marketing and RtM strategy and implementation.
-Ross joined Enchange a number of years ago and in developing the 20 steps model has built on the insight and hands on experience our team has built up in operational roles and as consultants with the biggest multinational companies across the globe.
+Our 20 Steps to Route to Market Excellence methodology was developed by Ross Marié, a 20+ year veteran of sales, trade marketing and RtM strategy and implementation.
+Ross joined Enchange a number of years ago and in developing the 20 Steps model has built on the insight and hands on experience our team has built up in operational roles and as consultants with the biggest multinational companies across the globe.
 Read more on our experts and their RtM expertise here.

 Our methodology combines decades of operational execution, commercial insight and proven best practice to give you the strategy, tools, organisation and execution capability to drive your sales forward and achieve customer satisfaction.